scaleoutsean/awesome-solidfire/README.md

   - VMware-based NetApp HCI surfaces Element storage cluster events and alerts to vCenter; if ActiveIQ is enabled, these alerts are also sent to ActiveIQ
 - mNode and NetApp Hybrid Cloud Control (HCC)
   - There are two components: mNode logs (rsyslog) and HCC (Docker service, in the current version).
 Both can be configured to forward logs to external syslog target (TCP or UDP).
 Only the former can forward to multiple destinations.
   - `GET /logs` from HCC may be used to obtain the logs of individual HCC services (containers), which Docker service currently does not forward.
 This could be coded into a "polling" script written in PowerShell or Python, for example.
-See the HCC API for more on using this API method
+See the HCC API for more on using this API method or [this](https://scaleoutsean.github.io/2020/12/08/get-bearer-token-for-netapp-hci-hybrid-cloud-control-logs.html) article.

 #### Security and General Auditing